CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 <img src="images/boids_V.png" width=500>
 <img src="images/boids_noV.png" width=500>

+In the naive implementation, the frame rate drops as the number of particles increases at an exponential rate.
+In the Uniform & Coherent implementations, the performance initially is pretty inefficient and then increases for a while.
+This increase is probably because the grids become denser.
+Eventually, the frame rate falls off for both the methods because grid cells become too dense and the search space increases again.

 * For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?
 <img src="images/blockSize.png" width=500>

+Increasing block size at first increases fps because the smaller sizes have unused threads causing an increased number of cycles.
+This works until about 64 when the performance starts to plateau.
+This probably has to do with the warp size of 32 with higher block sizes there is not enough warp size to run more threads.

 * For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?

+I did experience performance improvements which was expected because we added optimization of sorting the pos and vel arrays and this allows a contiguous memory advantage which boosts its performance.

 * Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!

+Initially, I saw a very slight increase in performance when the cell width is changed from 1X to 2X and checking 27 instead of 8 neighbouring cells.
+This is likely because determining which of the 8 neighboring cells to check incurs a performance overhead that offsets the savings gained from only checking those cells.
+But, when the number of boids exceeds 25,000, we begin to observe real performance improvements from using the 2x cell width and checking 8 neighboring cells.
+This is probably because the benefits of reducing the number of checks outweigh the costs associated with calculating which 8 cells to consider.